Mandurah canals

-Mandurah canals are a network of small artificial waterways in residential parts of the City of Mandurah and the Shire of Murray in the Peel region of Western Australia.
+The Mandurah canals are a network of small artificial waterways in residential parts of the City of Mandurah and the Shire of Murray in the Peel region of Western Australia.

 The canals consist of several estates in Mandurah, Halls Head, and Dudley Park connecting to the Mandurah estuary, Wannanup connecting to the Dawesville Channel, and estates in South Yunderup which connect to the Peel Inlet and the Murray River.